Johnsen-Rahbek Capstan Clutch: A High Torque Electrostatic Clutch: Comparison of the JRCC to other clutches

 \section{Comparison of the JRCC to other clutches}

 We evaluated our design using the 25.4~\um band relative to theoretical benchmarks for other potential clutch designs.
 A capstan, planar equivalent, and a theoretical JRCC design along with experimental data is shown in Fig.~\ref{fig:model-comparison}.
 An air gap between 2.3 and 4.1~µm is shown to demonstrate the sensitivity to the gap variations observed in Fig.~\ref{fig:modelfit}.
 For a linear clutch, specific shear stress remains constant but increases for a JRCC due to the capstan effect, outperforming a planar design.
 Therefore the greater the wrap angle, the more efficient a JRCC will become.
 In Fig.~\ref{fig:model-comparison} we see how the different elements of our design interact.
-The JR effect combined with the Coulombic effect can increase the specific shear stress of a clutch.
-However, the capstan effect dramatically increases the specific stress as wrap angle increases.
-We can also see that while a planar design is sensitive to the gap between band and shaft, the sensitivity of the capstan design increases as wrap angle increases.
-This is shown by the difference between the top and bottom of the green region.
-We experimentally verified the increased sensitivity of the design by comparing the polished 76.2~\um band and the unpolished 25.4~\um band in Fig.~\ref{fig:comparison} as well.
-This improved performance of the polished design is in line with the increase sensitivity to gap size seen in Fig.~\ref{fig:model-comparison}.
+The JR and Coulombic effect can increase the specific shear stress of a clutch.
+However, the capstan effect dramatically increases the specific stress as the wrap angle increases.
+We can also see that while a planar design is sensitive to the gap between the band and shaft, the sensitivity of the JRCC design increases as wrap angle increases.
+This is shown by the width of the green region.
+We experimentally verified the increased sensitivity of the design by comparing the polished 76.2~\um band and the unpolished 25.4~\um band in Fig.~\ref{fig:comparison}.
+The improved performance from polishing is in line with the increased sensitivity to gap size seen in Fig.~\ref{fig:model-comparison}.